department-of-veterans-affairs/vagov-content/pages/decision-reviews/faq.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Frequently Asked Questions About Decision Reviews
+title: Frequently asked questions about decision reviews
-display_title: Frequently Asked Questions About Decision Reviews
+display_title: Frequently asked questions about decision reviews
 hidesidenav: true
 ---
 <br>
 <div itemprop="description" class="va-introtext">
 Learn more about the review options and how to request a review.
-If you need help requesting a review, a Veterans Service Organization or VA-accredited attorney or agent can help you request a decision review.
+If you need help requesting a review, a Veterans service organization or VA-accredited attorney or agent can help you request a decision review.
 </div>

 ### On this page